 Lily Strosek the Fourth from Magical Girl Lyrical Nanoha Force has a limited kind of Psychic ability.
 She can send psychic thoughts, sometimes to the point of sending others reeling, but unlike telepaths, she can't read minds.
 It's also different from the telepathic ability that mages in the setting have.
 As a Cute Mute, she mostly uses this to talk to others, which can lead to some problems when the being she's trying to communicate with is immune to psychics.

 A Certain Magical Index has a city devoted to artificially inducing esper powers.
-The process has a success rate of about 60% and no side effects at all, it's mentioned that magic was invented specifically to grant supernatural abilities to non-espers.
+The process has a success rate of about 60% and no side effects at all.
+A very rare phenomenon is to be born with esper powers; these people are called Gemstone espers.
+It's mentioned that magic was invented specifically to grant supernatural abilities to non-espers.
 One deadly side effect to the combination of esper and magic powers is that they counteract with one another, causing severe damage to the body when one person uses both abilities.

 Rei Hino/Sailor Mars of Sailor Moon possesses psychic abilities.

 Deadman Wonderland, a manga and short anime series, is based around Ganta Igarashi who's accused of massacring his classmates.
 Eventually Ganta finds out that the Red Man (Wretched Egg) gave him a red stone that makes him a "Deadman", a human with the power to manipulate their own blood for offensive/defensive purposes called "Branches of Sin".

 The eponymous character of Helen ESP possesses a variety of psychic powers, at the start mainly telepathy and being able to sense things that are Invisible to Normals, though she later gains the ability of flight.
 She's not the only one with such powers, but they get preyed upon by such things as a giant cloud spider...thing.